atkinsjeff/ForestAnalysisInR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-ForestAnalysisInR is a “metapackage,” an R package that is meant to help users find the right tools in R to produce the analysis they need.
+`ForestAnalysisInR` is a “metapackage,” an R package that is meant to help users find the right methods and approaches in other R packages to produce the analysis they need.

 ![](inst/extdata/hex.png)

 ## Installation

-You can install the development version of ForestAnalysisIn from [GitHub](https://github.com/) with:
+You can install the development version of `ForestAnalysisInR` from [GitHub](https://github.com/) with:

 ``` r